devnull-cz/c-prog-lang/modules/pointers.md

 p--;
 ```

-The pointer is moved by the amount of underlying (domain) data type when using
+**The pointer is moved by the amount of underlying data type when using
-arithmetics.
+arithmetics.**

 :wrench: create a pointer to an `int`, print it out, create a new pointer
 that points to `p + 1`.
 See what is the difference between the 2 pointers.

 #solution ptr-diff.c

-## operator gotchas
+## Operator gotchas

 - `*` has bigger precedence than `+` so: